 This image is a vibrant cartoon illustration of a baby panda sitting amongst green

-foliage on a white background — thick clean outlines, iconic black-and-white fur,
+foliage on a white background.
+It has thick clean outlines, iconic black-and-white fur,

 large expressive eyes, a friendly smile, and soft pink paw pads.
 Overall impression: